trueos/pcbsd/src-qt5/docs/using.rst

 * If the other computer you are connecting to is a Mac, Linux, or BSD system, you will have to first install either `xrdp <http://www.xrdp.org/>`_ or a VNC server on the other system.
 Depending upon the operating system, either software may or may not already be installed.
 If it is not, check the software repository for the operating system or use a web search to find out how to install and configure one of these applications on that operating system.
-If you are connecting to another PC-BSD® system, use :ref:`AppCafe®`, check the box "Search all available PBI and packages", and search for "rdp" or "vnc".
+If you are connecting to another PC-BSD® system, use :ref:`AppCafe®`, check the box "Search all available software", and search for "rdp" or "vnc".

 If there is a firewall on either system or a network firewall between the two systems, check that it allows connections to the TCP port required by the type of connection that you will be using: